EffectOrientedProgramming/book/Chapters/06_Composability.md

   // Represents the AI taking a long time to
   // summarize the content
   if (article.contains("space"))
-    // This should go away when our clock is less
-    // dumb
-    println(
-      "printing because our test clock is insane"
-    )
     Thread.sleep(1000)

   println(s"AI - summarize - end")